 Supporting adaptiveness and acknowledging the importance of the customer

-It is important to stress the point of how an agile framework aligns to the need for adaptable and responsive product development.
+It is important to stress the point of how an agile framework aligns with the need for adaptable and responsive product development.

 An incremental development framework supports short releases through regular sprints and scrum reviews.
 Giving the development team the chance to review progress and rearrange priorities if necessary.